-Pat Webster will be hosting an Open Garden Day at Glen Villa on Thursday, August 4 2016 from 10 am to 4 pm.
-An admission fee of $20 will go to the Massawippi Foundation to support land conservation and community development.
+Pat Webster will be hosting an Open Garden Day at Glen Villa on Saturday, July 29 2017 from 10 am to 4 pm.
+Space is limited.
+To reserve for a morning or afternoon visit, go to Massawippi Foundation Events Page.
+An admission fee of $25 will go to the Massawippi Foundation to support land conservation and community development.
 For more information about the occasion, please contact: firstname.lastname@example.org

 Glen Villa is a 750-acre private property owned by Pat and Norman Webster, enhanced with contemporary sculpture, Asian artifacts and works of art.
 More a garden of woodland paths than a traditional country garden, Glen Villa integrates nature and art, past and present, into a tapestry of many experiences.

 Woven into the network of paths that lead through fields, woodlands and landscaped gardens are a series of themed garden “rooms” designed to reflect the rich history of the site and the people who lived there.